Mahesh-martian/Mahesh-martian/README.md

 <p align="center"><img src="https://github.com/SP-XD/SP-XD/blob/main/images/dev-working_rounded.gif?raw=true" href="https://github.com/sp-xd" alt="CoDiNg RocKs" width="60%"/></p>

 <h1>Hello, I'm Mahesh 🙋‍♂️</h1>
 <h2>💻👨‍💻  I'm an enthusiastic Data Scientist and Machine Learning Engineer 💼 with expertise in Python and Java, along with a strong background in full-stack web development.
 I'm passionate about writing clean and scalable code using the latest technology stack.
 I have a continuous hunger for learning and staying up-to-date with the ever-evolving field of data science and machine learning.
 My skills are rooted in computer science fundamentals, including operating systems, database management systems, and data structures.
-I'm dedicated to applying my knowledge and skills to solve complex data-driven problems."
+I'm dedicated to applying my knowledge and skills to solve complex data-driven problems."</h2>

-This version highlights your skills and interests in the context of a Data Scientist and Machine Learning Engineer.</h2>

 ```dart
 // tools_I_use organized